-Canada has a thriving technology sector that supports key economic drivers, including such technologies as e-commerce, connected vehicles, artificial intelligence, cybersecurity, financial technology, medical technology, space and aviation technology, general software development, and many more.
+Canada has a thriving technology sector that supports kev economic drivers, including technologies such as e-commerce, connected vehicles, artificial intelligence, cybersecurity, financial technology (including cryptocurrencies and other blockchain applications), medical technology, space and aviation technology, general software development and many more.
 The legal framework governing the technology sector is shared by the federal and provincial governments.
-Commercial activity in technology involves multiple legal regimes, including intellectual property law as it relates to the internet (copyright and trademarks), broadcasting and telecommunications law, privacy and personal data security, consumer protection (e.g., the oversight over deceptive marketing practices under the Competition Act), antispam (CASL), transportation and aviation safety regulation, import/export controls, confidentiality and trade secrets, education and health.
+Commercial activity in technology involves multiple legal regimes, including intellectual property law (patents, copyrights, trademarks and trade secrets), broadcasting and telecommunications law, privacy and personal data security, consumer protection (e.g., oversight over deceptive marketing practices under the Competition Act), anti-spam (CASL), transportation and aviation safety regulation, import/export controls, confidentiality, education and health.

 The scope of legislative and judicial jurisdiction over technology is in flux.
-In recent judicial decisions, the Canadian courts have shown a willingness to assume jurisdiction over non-Canadian businesses even if they have no physical presence in Canada.
+In recent judicial decisions, the Canadian courts have shown a willingness to assume jurisdiction over non-Canadian businesses providing services in Canada even if they have no physical presence in Canada.
 Even "virtual businesses" may be found to be "carrying on business" in Canada.